-The CIR Curriculum is organized into four fields:
+The CIR Curriculum is organized into five fields:

-- International Relations Theory, Security and History - centers on the defining questions of anarchy, conflict and security competition among nation states.
+- International Security, Conflict Studies, and Contentious Politics - centers on the defining questions of anarchy, conflict and security competition among and within nation states.

-- International Political Economy and Development - focuses on global economic integration and cooperation, as well as the challenges posed by the immense welfare gap between various regions of the world for international development.
+- International Political Economy and Development - focuses on the causes and consequences of global economic cooperation and integration as well as the challenges posed by the immense welfare gap between various regions of the world for international development.

-- Regional Studies and Nationalism - allows students to investigate political and social process within the context of a particular region or state.
-This includes processes of state-formation, expressions of nationalist sentiments, the nature of failed states and the causes of civil and ethnic strife.
+- Comparative Studies in Political Institutions and Identity - allows students to investigate political and social processes within the context of a particular region or state.
+This includes processes of state formation, expressions of nationalist sentiments, identity formation among migrant communities, and the nature of political ideology.

 - Human Rights, Environment, and International Law - brings the prism of rights and obligations to bear on the study of international relations.
 Here students explore the position of the individual within the international system, study the different forms legal arrangements can take and discuss how the global ecosystem has been shaped by state competition over security and economic growth.